Massage persimmons to bring out sweetness and preserve them

 Cut off the stem and string.
 Some people use a rolling pin to gently flatten the persimmons.
 Pack them in airtight containers for your pantry or give them to deserving friends -- these are not dried apricots that can last for months, so go ahead and enjoy them within a few weeks.
 Ready to try this?
 Plant a Hachiya persimmon tree if you live in USDA zones 7-9; at maturity the tree will give you 330-660 fruits.
 Lots of luscious, vitamin-packed fruit to dry, eat, and share.
 For more information about massaging persimmons in hoshigaki, read the Los Angeles Times article about the hoshigaki revival.
 Placer County, California is a leader in this, thanks to the Japanese immigrant families and the University of California.

 HOW TO DRY PERSIMMONS IN A DEHYDRATOR

-Persimmons are also delicious when sliced and dried in our Excalibur food dehydrators.
+Persimmons are also delicious when sliced and dried in a food dehydrator.
 We don't know why, but the drying removes the bitter tannin, leaving an almost melony flavor in the fruit.
 Find a drying recipe here.
 Photo credits: Coniferconifer and David Karp.